04 UX · Research · Product Design · Education

 Prototyping and testing

-After we defined the new visual identity of Colombia Aprende, we created the first mockups on Figma and published them on InVision to gather feedback and validate the user flow.
+Once we defined the new visual identity of Colombia Aprende, we created the first mockups in Figma and published them on InVision to gather feedback and validate the user flow.

-That’s how we spot flaws, for example, in our original version of the content collections, such as the inability to arrange and filter resources.
+That's how we spotted flaws in our original content collections — for example, the inability to arrange and filter resources.

-We built new categories with the support of Colombia Aprende’s content management staff, based on teacher feedback.
-We’ve also done some A/B testing to include these new options in the final user interface.
+We built new categories with Colombia Aprende's content management staff, based on teacher feedback, and ran A/B testing to decide which of these options made it into the final interface.

 Results and lessons learned